ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 ##  Architecture

 T.E.D.D.
-1104 follows the End-To-End learning approach.
+1104 is an End-To-End model.
 We approach the task as a classification task.
 The input of the model is a sequence of 5 images, each image has been recorded with a 0.1s interval.
 The output are the correct keys in the keyboard to press.
 Alternatively T.E.D.D.
-1104 can also be trained
-with a regression objective using xbox controller inputs.
+1104 can also be trained with a regression objective using xbox controller inputs.

 <p align="center">
   <img src="github_images/network_architecture.png" alt="The brain!"/>